 Distribution revenues attributable to the delivery of electricity are based on OEB-approved distribution rates and are recognized on an accrual basis and include billed and unbilled revenues.
 Billed revenues are based on electricity delivered as measured from customer meters.
-Unbilled revenues are based on an estimate of electricity delivered determined by historical trends of consumption and are estimated at the end of each month.
+At the end of each month, electricity delivered to customers since the date of the last billed meter reading is estimated, and the corresponding unbilled revenue is recorded.
 The unbilled revenue estimate is affected by energy consumption, weather, and changes in the composition of customer classes.

-Distribution revenue also includes an amount relating to rate protection for rural, residential and remote customers, which is received from the Independent Electricity System Operator (IESO) based on a standardized customer rate that is approved by the OEB.
+Distribution revenue also includes an amount relating to rate protection for rural, residential, and remote customers, which is received from the Independent Electricity System Operator (IESO) based on a standardized customer rate that is approved by the OEB.